frc6357/RobotCode2020/CODING_RULES.md

 11. All Enums should be named with all capital letters (eg. TEST).
 All multiword Enums members should be seperated using underscores (eg. PRESSURE_IS_HIGH).

+12. No magic numbers!

 ## JavaDoc Instructions
-12. JavaDoc documentation must be created for all classes.
+13. JavaDoc documentation must be created for all classes.
 Each class will be preceded with a javadoc comment and be followed by a short description of the function of the class.
 For those interested, html commands like \<p>text\</p> is available.
 Further information on JavaDoc markup can be found at http://www.write-technical.com/126581/javadoc/javadoc-info.htm.

-13. JavaDoc documentation must be created for all class methods.
+14. JavaDoc documentation must be created for all class methods.
 Every method will have documentation according to the following format:

 <code>
 /**<br/>